joshgerdes/jekyll-uno/_drafts/azure-optimisation-engine.md

 #### Configure

-##### Grant Managed Identity Azure AD Reader Rights
+##### Onboard Azure VMs to Log Analytics

-Now that Azure Optimization Engine has been deployed, in order to use any of the Azure AD-based recommendations, we need to grant the 'Global Reader' role to the managed identity.
+Now that Azure Optimization has been installed, let's onboard our current and future Azure Virtual Machines to Azure Optimization Engine, using Azure Policy.

-1. Log in to the Azure Portal
+1. Open PowerShell and login to Azure using: Connect-AzAccount
-2. Navigate to Managed Identioties
+2. Type:

+       Register-AzResourceProvider -ProviderNamespace 'Microsoft.PolicyInsights'

+3\.0

 #### Additional Recommended Reading